alienmind/phronex/README.md

 # References used

-It would have been impossible to do this project without the following references, which are great for someone not fully expert in the latest frameworks.
+It would have been impossible to do this project without the following references, which are great for someone not fully expert in the latest frameworks or with a general interest in full stack javascript development.

 - Theo T3GG Channel and livecoding sessions - https://www.youtube.com/@t3dotgg
 - React Router 7 Tutorial - https://www.youtube.com/watch?v=pw8FAg07kdo